Dr Richard Dune

 Currently, the CQC assesses services solely based on inspections.
 During the inspection visit, evidence will be collected at one key point.
 CQC inspections will remain an integral part of its assessment process but will be incorporated into a broader approach in the new model.

-Therefore, the CQC will take a more continuous approach to gather information about your service and assess its quality.
+Therefore, the CQC will take a more continuous approach to gather information about a service and assess its quality.
 This evidence will be collected using the following methods:

 • Provider submissions